multiversx/mx-sdk-py-cli/CLI.md

-faucet                         Get xEGLD on Devnet or Testnet multisig                       Deploy and interact with the Multisig Smart Contract governance                     Propose, vote and interact with the governance contract. env                            Configure MultiversX CLI to use specific environment values. get                            Get info from the network.
+faucet                         Get xEGLD on Devnet or Testnet multisig                       Deploy and interact with the Multisig Smart Contract governance                     Propose, vote and interact with the governance contract. config-env                     Configure MultiversX CLI to use specific environment values. get                            Get info from the network.

 ```